captainhyperscaler/captainhyperscaler.github.io/_posts/2026-03-13-azure-spring-clean.md

 > **Visibility is the first step to protection.**
 > Data discovery across cloud and hybrid environments helps organizations understand data sprawl from development through production.

+## Understanding What Data Is Sensitive

+Not all data carries the same level of risk.
+Identifying sensitive data—such as personal, financial, or regulated information—is essential for applying appropriate protections.
+Consistent classification across environments ensures that data is handled according to its sensitivity, regardless of where it is stored or processed.

+Accurate classification enables organizations to enforce access controls and protection policies aligned with business and regulatory requirements.

-## Diagram 4: Understanding What Data Is Sensitive (Classification)
+## Diagram 5: Understanding What Data Is Sensitive (Classification)

 **Purpose:** Show how consistent classification enables protection.